Lune of Hippocrates: History

+also reported another proof of the quadrature of Hippocrates’ lune, as well as of a composition of a semicircle together with three lunes, and this too is preserved in Simplicius’ text.

+In this article we mainly follow Alexander’s shorter account, though Eudemus’ version, which adopts a somewhat different line of argument, is often regarded as preserving a more original form.

 Not until 1882, with Ferdinand von Lindemann's proof of the transcendence of π, was squaring the circle proved to be impossible.

 Proof

-Hippocrates' result can be proved as follows: The center of the circle on which the arc AEB lies is the point D, which is the midpoint of the hypotenuse of the isosceles right triangle ABO.
+Hippocrates' result can be proved as follows (the following proof is based on the Alexander's version): The center of the circle on which the arc AEB lies is the point D, which is the midpoint of the hypotenuse of the isosceles right triangle ABO.
 Therefore, the diameter AC of the larger circle ABC is $\sqrt{2}$ times the diameter of the smaller circle on which the arc AEB lies.
 Consequently, the smaller circle has half the area of the larger circle, and therefore the quarter circle AFBOA is equal in area to the semicircle AEBDA.
 Subtracting the crescent-shaped area AFBDA from the quarter circle gives triangle ABO and subtracting the same crescent from the semicircle gives the lune.
 Since the triangle and lune are both formed by subtracting equal areas from equal area, they are themselves equal in area.